-Psalm 102:12 Thou, O Lord, shalt endure for ever; and thy remembrance unto all generations.
+Psalm 102:12 But thou, O Lord, shalt endure for ever; and thy remembrance unto all generations.

-- 13 Thou shalt arise, and have mercy upon Zion: for the time to favour her, yea, the set time, is come. - 16 When the Lordshall build up Zion, he shall appear in his glory. - 17 He will regard the prayer of the destitute, and not despise their prayer. - 18 This shall be written for the generation to come: and the people which shall be created shall praise the Lord. - 19 For he hath looked down from the height of his sanctuary; from heaven did the Lord behold the earth; - 20 To hear the groaning of the prisoner; to loose those that are appointed to death; - 21 To declare the name of the Lord in Zion, and his praise in Jerusalem; - 22 When the people are gathered together, and the kingdoms, to serve the Lord. - 23 He weakened my strength in the way; he shortened my days. - 24 I said, O my God, take me not away in the midst of my days: thy years are throughout all generations. - 25 Of old hast thou laid the foundation of the earth: and the heavens are the work of thy hands. - 26 They shall perish, but thou shalt endure: yea, all of them shall wax old like a garment; as a vesture shalt thou change them, and they shall be changed; - 27 But thou art the same, and thy years shall have no end. - 28 The children of thy servants shall continue, and their seed shall be established before thee.
+- 13 Thou shalt arise, and have mercy upon Zion: for the time to favour her, yea, the set time, is come. - 16 When the Lord shall build up Zion, he shall appear in his glory. - 17 He will regard the prayer of the destitute, and not despise their prayer.

+- 18 This shall be written for the generation to come: and the people which shall be created shall praise the Lord. - 19 For he hath looked down from the height of his sanctuary; from heaven did the Lord behold the earth; - 20 To hear the groaning of the prisoner; to loose those that are appointed to death; - 21 To declare the name of the Lord in Zion, and his praise in Jerusalem; - 22 When the people are gathered together, and the kingdoms, to serve the Lord. - 23 He weakened my strength in the way; he shortened my days. - 24 I said, O my God, take me not away in the midst of my days: thy years are throughout all generations. - 25 Of old hast thou laid the foundation of the earth: and the heavens are the work of thy hands. - 26 They shall perish, but thou shalt endure: yea, all of them shall wax old like a garment; as a vesture shalt thou change them, and they shall be changed: - 27 But thou art the same, and thy years shall have no end. - 28 The children of thy servants shall continue, and their seed shall be established before thee.

-MEMORY VERSE: Thou, O Lord, shalt endure for ever; and thy remembrance unto all generations.
-Psalm 102:12.
+MEMORY VERSE: Thou, O Lord, shalt endure forever; and thy remembrance unto all generations. -Psalm 102:12

-CENTRAL THOUGHT: From heaven did the Lord behold lost humanity and heard the groaning of those in the prison house of sin and death.
-And in the fullness of time He sent the Saviour to declare His name to those who were gathered together to serve Him.
+CENTRAL THOUGHT: From heaven the Lord beheld lost humanity and heard the groaning of those in the prison house of sin and death.
+And in the fullness of time He sent the Savior to declare His name to those who were gathered together to serve Him.

-(Psalm 102:13), "Set time": The time appointed and decreed of God to come to pass.
+Psalm 102:13 "Set time": the time appointed and decreed by God that would come to pass.

-(Psalm 102:20), "The groaning of the prisoner": This is referring to the sighing of the contrite captives in the prison house of sin who are longing for deliverance and salvation.
-"Those that are appointed to death": The Hebrew says simply, "the sons of death."
-This refers to us who are under the universal sentence of death on account of sin and transgression.
+Psalm 102:20 "The groaning of the prisoner": the sighing of the contrite captives in the prison house of sin, who are longing for deliverance and salvation.
+"Those that are appointed to death": simply, "the sons of death" (Hebrew).
+This refers to all of us who are under the universal sentence of death on account of sin and transgression.

-(Psalm 102:22), "When the people are gathered together:" This can be applied to the day of Pentecost when the Holy Spirit was poured out upon the apostles and power was given to declare the name of the Lord Jesus to the great host of devout men who had gathered there to worship God.
-(Acts 2:5.)
+Psalm 102:22 "When the people are gathered together": the day of Pentecost, when the Holy Spirit was poured out upon the apostles and power was given to declare the name of the Lord Jesus to the great host of devout men who had gathered there to worship God.
+(Acts 2:5).

-(Psalm 102:25), "Of old": Before the created realm came into sight, the Word and Spirit of God were moving and preparing for the heavens and the earth.
+Psalm 102:25 "Of old": before the created realm came into sight; the Word and Spirit of God moving and preparing for the heavens and the earth.

-(Psalm 102:26), "As a vesture shalt thou change them": As a man changes from one garment to another, so the earth and humanity undergoes constant change and deterioration.
-Man goes from birth to childhood, then to teenage years, and on to adulthood and to old age, and eventually to death.
+Psalm 102:26 "As a vesture shalt thou change them": the earth and humanity which undergo constant change and deterioration, as a man changes from one garment to another.
+Man goes from birth to childhood, then to teenage years, and on to adulthood and old age, and eventually to death.
 Man is always changing from one stage of life to another.